gnab/observe/README.md

 ### Usage

+    observe [OPTION]...
+[FILE]...

+    Observe specified files, or current directory.

-    observe [file] ...
-Print file path when files are modified observe -e <command> [file] ...
-Execute command when files are modified observe -h                        Show this help
+      -e <command>    Execute command when any observed files are modified -h              Show this help and exit

 ### License